 With so many fast-food restaurants and large portions served, we think we can eat whatever we want.
 However, this mindset can end up working against us, leaving us irritable, bloated, and tired.

-Luckily, a little planning can help you eat healthy while traveling.
-Here are our tips for how to eat healthy while traveling and stay happy and energized when life takes you on the road.
+Luckily, a little know-how and planning can help you eat healthier while traveling.
+Here are our tips for how to eat healthy while traveling and stay happy and energized when you’re out on the road.

 To start with, pack your own healthy snacks that will not only keep you energized but that will also save you money.
 For example, you can take some fruit-and-nut bars, homemade trail mix, and pre-cut vegetables with you.